youcantgetme/TwitchLiveLeecher/README.md

 `@start php\php.exe live_leecher.php test`

-- The default no tail, leaves AUDIO_ONLY to decide.
+- The default no tail, recording both video and audio.

 `@start php\php.exe live_leecher.php test a`

-- Audio option , add `a` or `A` on tail to record audio only.
+- Audio option , add `a` or `A` on tail to record audio only, useful when preventing from DMCA auto mute purpose.